greemwahr/webRTC/INSTRUCTIONS.md

 ### 1. Create a peer to peer application that allows several peers to send message to each other

-- There should be a single page (no separation between caller & callee)
+- There should be a single page (no separation between caller & callee) -- DONE
-- once on the page, they must see the list of all other peers connected
+- once on the page, they must see the list of all other peers connected -- DONE
 - a peer connection must be established with every other peers immediately after the connection to the page.
 - they must be able to send message to any other connected peers directly. (unicast message, broadcast not needed)